-Tamping is the act of compressing ground coffee in an espresso filter with a compressor before brewing to ensure a uniform espresso extraction because the water from the Espresso machine has tremendous pressure.
-If the coffee layer inside the filter funnel is unevenly distributed and tight, the water will only go through the core between the delicate coffee areas – low pressure, leaving behind “dry” areas and creating an uneven extraction.
+Suppose the coffee layer inside the filter funnel is unevenly distributed and tight.
+In that case, the water will only go through the core between the delicate coffee areas – low pressure, leaving behind “dry” areas and creating an uneven extraction.

-Therefore, the purpose of Tamping is to remove “paths” (also called drainage channels) of low resistance in the coffee powder and force the water to permeate evenly for a uniform extraction.
+Therefore, the purpose of Tamping is to remove “paths” (drainage channels) of low resistance in the coffee powder and force the water to permeate evenly for a uniform extraction.

 Purpose and tools of Tamping?